 Where they filmed ‘that’ scene!

 Preston Mill on the outskirts of the picturesque East Lothian village of East Linton featured in a memorable scene from Outlander Season One.
-Pulses worldwide were set racing, when a naked Jamie was seen bathing in a stream by the mill, before having to hide from passing Government troops.
+Pulses worldwide were set racing, when a naked Jamie was seen bathing in a stream by the mill.

 You won’t find Jamie in the stream if you visit the historic mill, but you will find a beautiful village with some nice walks and great food.

-Also in East Lothian, you’ll find the actual battlefield where Charles Edward Stuart’s Jacobite army inflicted a surprise defeat on Sir John Cope’s Government forces in the Battle of Prestonpans.
+Also in East Lothian, you’ll find the actual battlefield where Charles Edward Stuart’s Jacobite army inflicted a surprise defeat on Sir John Cope’s Government forces at the Battle of Prestonpans.

 The Liar’s Spring – The Devil’s Pulpit

 This site, which is reputed to have druid links, is one of the most eerie and strange places I’ve visited in Scotland.
 It’s probably also one of the most dangerous.
 The Liar’s Spring, which features in Outlander Season One is off the beaten-track and you really need to know what you’re looking for to find it.
 There are two ways into this jaw-dropping gorge – both of them hair-raising.

 Was it worth it – hell yeah, it looked like something out of Jurassic Park and completely blew me away.
 Would I recommend a visit?
 No, it’s a dangerous place and not really suitable for visitors.
-Since Outlander fans started visiting the Liar’s Spring, there has been an increase in calls to the emergency services.
+Since Outlander fans started visiting the Liar’s Spring, there have been an increase in calls to the emergency services.
 People are getting into real difficulty in the gorge.
 So, unless it’s made safe for visitors, it’s best you avoid this Outlander filming location and visit some of the safer ones instead.

 There are many other Outlander filming locations I could have featured in this blog.
 Places I love to visit like Craigmillar Castle (Ardsmuir Prison, Season Three), the pretty Fife village of Culross (The village of Cranesmuir, home to Geillis Duncan, Season One) or Aberdour Castle (Sainte Anne de Beaupré’s monastery, Season One).

 I’m going to close with my favourite Outlander filming location – my gorgeous hometown of Edinburgh.

 Alexander Malcolm’s Edinburgh